 Find out more about the roles of the five international institutions bringing together the expertise of world-leading researchers from integrable systems, minimal surfaces and visualisation that are taking part in this three year research programme.

 Dr Katrin Leschke

 The University of Leicester was at the heart of the research network.
-The Department of Mathematics in Leicester has a very strong group in “Geometry and Visualisation” with research expertise of various members of staff (I. Tyukin, F. Neumann, A. Gorban, E. Mirkes) in related areas, with strong interdisciplinary links (e.g. in engineering and chemistry) and industrial applications (KTP grant with Apical Ltd).
+Mathematical Sciences at Leicester has a very strong group in “Geometry and Visualisation” with research expertise of various members of staff (I. Tyukin, F. Neumann, A. Gorban, E. Mirkes) in related areas, with strong interdisciplinary links (e.g. in engineering and chemistry) and industrial applications (KTP grant with Apical Ltd).
 In particular, we maintain a Visual Intelligence Lab, a facility with equipment for fast visual data processing and 3D projection.

 Dr Leschke was involved in all activities of the network, in particular in the organisation of the seminar in Leicester and of the workshops at all network partners.

 Dr Katsuhiro Moriya

 The University agreed to host members of the network on research visits to Tsukuba during the course of the grant, whilst at the same time strongly contributing to the research project and the network as an expert on the link between minimal surfaces and Quaternionic Holomorphic Geometry.

 Dr Moriya holds the KAKENHI award to Grants in aid scientific research for "Representation formulas for surfaces of higher codimension and submanifolds and their applications" and is the Principal investigator.

 Professor Francisco Martin